Information below last updated in Fall 2014. Please check back soon for 2015 registration dates and election information.

 Fill out and send in this form or mail your county clerk a letter asking for an absentee ballot.
 Be sure to include your name, address where you are registered, mailing address, and signature.

-November 31: Last day for in-person absentee voting until 5:00 p.m. for the General Election.
+The Friday prior to the Election : Last day for in-person absentee voting until 5:00 p.m. for the Election.

 Absentee ballots must be received by the County Clerk at 8:00pm on Election Day.

 To vote you must either present a photo ID from the list below, or sign an affidvait confirming your identity.
 Voter signing a personal identification affidavit should be provided a regular ballot.

 Valid forms of ID: